-Hello everyone, am Premalatha Aravindhan owner/author of Prema’s Culinary.
-I am from Thanjavur, TamilNadu, India, residing in Singapore since Y-2006.
-I have learnt some Malaysian and Singaporean dishes from my mom who resides in Malaysia for almost 20 years.
-Tamilnadu traditional recipes which am posting on my blog are mostly on Iyengar style learnt from my mil.
-I do learn few recipes from cookbooks, magazines & TV shows.
+Hello everyone, I am Premalatha Aravindhan owner/author of Prema’s Culinary.
+My Home Town is Thanjavur, TamilNadu, India.
+I was lived in Singapore for 12 yrs and now Residing in Dubai.
+I have learned some Malaysian and Singaporean dishes from my mom who resides in Malaysia for almost 20 years.
+Tamilnadu traditional recipes which am posting on my blog are mostly on Iyengar style learned from my mil.
+I do learn a few recipes from cookbooks, magazines & TV shows.

 About Prema’s Culinary: